 Page 1, Student Information: Academic Level – Be sure to indicate the degree and year you were enrolled in when you APPLIED for NSTP funding (i.e. it needs to match what you input last year).

-Page 2: Title of Project – Consider including locational descriptors (e.g. community, territory, or specific field site) in your title, to help situate your research.
+Page 2: Title of Project – Consider including locational descriptors (e.g. community, territory, or specific field site) in your title, to help situate your research (typically this is the same title as your application, unless you changed your research direction).

-Page 2, Brief Description of Project Including: Objective and Methodology – Be sure to clearly and concisely address ALL of the elements required in this section, including descriptions of:
+Page 2, Brief Description of Project Including: Objectives and Methodology – Be sure to clearly and concisely address ALL of the elements required in this section, including descriptions of:

 - the project objective